ohua-dev/ohua-dev.github.io/index.md

 In the literature, our stateful functions are referred to as **state threads**.
 In contrast to _pure_ functions, state threads may have _side-effects_ to their own private state.
 The foundation for composing state threads is a call-by-need lambda calculus.

-### Logo
+***

-Official artwork for the Rust project.
-This artwork is distributed under the terms of the [Creative Commons Attribution license (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
+The artwork (logo, images, etc.) for the Ohua project is distributed under the terms of the [Creative Commons Attribution license (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
 This is the most permissive Creative Commons license, and allows reuse and modifications for any purpose.
 The restrictions are that distributors must “give appropriate credit, provide a link to the license, and indicate if changes were made”.
 We are thankful to [Lucas Vogel](https://github.com/lucasvog) for this cool logo!